algosup/2023-2024-project-5-flutter-team-4/Documents/functional_specifications.md

 ### b) Benchmark

-The Job Recruitment platform market is a very competitive market with many actors ranging from ^^pure players^^ to more niche ones.
+The Job Recruitment platform market is a very competitive market with many actors ranging from pure players to more niche ones.

-In order to come up with feature ideas for the product and try to understand which feature belongs to which usage/type of user, we will have to conduct a simple ^^benchmark^^ of existing solutions, from a UX perspective (we are interested in features more so than key business indicators).
+In order to come up with feature ideas for the product and try to understand which feature belongs to which usage/type of user, we will have to conduct a simple benchmark of existing solutions, from a UX perspective (we are interested in features more so than key business indicators).

 #### 1) Traditional Solutions